 Fair-skinned people are also more at risk than their darker-skinned peers, and those with blue or green eyes or light hair also have an increased risk of developing melanoma.

 Treatment for melanoma can include a number of different strategies based on the cancer staging and the individual’s health.
 Treatments include surgery, immunotherapy, targeted therapy, chemotherapy, and radiation, which doctors can tailor to each person.
-While survival rates vary, ongoing research aims to find new and better treatment.
+While

 This study revealed that there is a definite disparity in outcomes for those with melanoma based on where they live.
 The study authors believe their findings might help improve care in areas where survival rates are the lowest.